Skip to main contentSkip to navigation

 Do enterprise helium drives require different recovery procedures?

 Yes.
 Helium-filled enterprise drives (Seagate Exos, WD Ultrastar HC, Toshiba MG series) use hermetically sealed chambers to reduce air turbulence, allowing tighter platter spacing and higher capacity.
 Opening a helium drive exposes the platters to atmospheric pressure and particulate contamination.
 These drives require donor parts from the same helium-sealed model family, and all open-drive work is performed on our 0.02µm ULPA-filtered clean bench.
-Helium drive recovery pricing starts at $200 for simple copies and reaches $4,000+ for surface damage cases, plus $400-$800 helium cost.
+Helium drive recovery pricing starts at $200 for simple copies and reaches $4,000+ for surface damage cases, plus additional helium refill cost.

 Why shouldn't I use 'Import Foreign Configuration' on a degraded Dell PERC array?